particle-iot/device-os/docs/build.md

-THe firmware and bootloader are built by running the `make` command.
+The firmware and bootloader are built by running the `make` command.

 Running